cyanit/Bitwig-Studio-Presets/README.md

 ### Changes
 NEW: I tagged some VST stock presets and decided to dump them here as well.
+NEW: Starting point for Granular Synthesis: try the (a)Tonal Grain Presets

 ### Compatibility
 Depending on their age, they require v2.2, v2.3 or v2.4 and upwards.